Rupture and Repair: The Dance of Relationship

 Why are ruptures inevitable?

 No one can be perfectly attuned all the time.
 Misunderstandings, missed signals, or emotional mis-steps happen in every relationship.
 What matters most is how we return to each other.
+This often requires us to revisit our agreements around what works and doesn’t work for us in the relationship as it is now.

 How can repair strengthen intimacy?